PONTBSCommon/vm-psim/README.md

  - Run `vagrant destroy --force`
  - Then `vagrant up`

+### Upgrading PSIM (Keep Existing Installation)
+ - remove the old `./installer/psim.exe` file.
+ - copy your new psim.exe version into the `./installer` folder with the name `psim.exe`.
+ - run the `vagrant provision` command.
+ - When you see **`Your PSIM Installation is complete.`** and vagrant has rebooted.
+Your machine is upgraded and ready for use!

 ### Upgrading PSIM (Clean Install Upgrade)
  - _This will completely wipe the machine._
  - Replace the `psim.exe` in `./installer` with the new version.
  - Run `vagrant destroy --force`
  - Then `vagrant up`

 ## Common Commands
 | Command | Description |